 Parodied and subverted with the episode "Woodland Critter Christmas", where the seemingly-cute forest creatures turn out to be devil-worshipping zealots.

 The pilot episode of Tiny Toon Adventures involves a cartoonist trying to come up with a cartoon about rabbits.
 Prior to creating Buster and Babs Bunny, one of his ideas is a cutesy-talking baby rabbit.
 He then scraps it, saying it will give the audience cavities.

 And of course there's his little penguin, who brings out rare protective reactions from Bugs Bunny, quite against his will.

 His 1950's cartoons with Pussyfoot (Feed the Kitty, Kiss Me Cat, etc.), however, beautifully avert this.
 They're adorable, to be sure.
 But their witty writing and excellent plots keep them from falling into this trope.

 Parodied in the extreme in 'The Vampire Strikes Back' episode of Count Duckula where they visit the Planet Cute.

-Played straight and mocked in "The Cutie Mark Chronicles," where the excessively sweet story is deflated by Scootaloo's mockery.
+Played straight but mocked in "The Cutie Mark Chronicles," where the excessively sweet story is deflated by Scootaloo's mockery.
 Spike gets in on the mockery too when he comments on Twilight's unusually corny friendship letter.